Can I Negotiate a Better Merchant Service?

 A rate review is when your processor reviews your existing statements to help determine if there is an opportunity for a reduction.
 If you clearly understand your fee structure, then your existing processor might be more willing to renegotiate your rates with you.
 This can also be argued as a way to better align your rates with your competition – especially if you can prove your competitors are charging less.

 Interchange costs and the basis points (BPS) can change 2 times a year.
 Occasionally these increases are passed on to merchants and so it’s important to keep an eye on statements.
-Changing service providers can often be a huge hassle that businesses want to avoid, and so a small increase is often accepted without much thought.
+Changing service providers can often be a huge hassle that businesses want to avoid.
+However, a small increase is often accepted without much thought and easily overlooked.

 The Truth About Credit Card Processing